 You guys, like his actual house with his wife, daughter, and grandson.
 Incredible.
 We roasted the beans on his wood-fire stove with his daughter, taking turns of course.

-Green coffee beans after they have been sun dried for almost 2 weeks in the sun (manual process to keep them moving so they dry evenly and don’t grow mold or rot).
+A machine that separates the fruit skin (cascara) from the coffee beanGreen coffee beans after they have been sun dried for almost 2 weeks in the sun (manual process to keep them moving so they dry evenly and don’t grow mold or rot).We hand roasted the beans on their kitchen’s wood fire stove; the smell!

 Then they broke out their old lava stone metate – a long lava stone tool that is used to grind grain and seeds – and we took turns grinding the roasted coffee beans.
 We learned that the metate was passed down from Andres’ wife’s grandmother.
 It was at least over 90 years old, if not older.
 There I was standing in this man’s kitchen in rural Guatemala thinking about how many women had touched this metate.
 This man and his family had graciously welcome us into their humble home.